theresasogunle/Rave-Java-Library/Documentation/CARD.md

     returns `JSONObject`

-4.  validateCardCharge()
+4.  chargeVisaAndIntl(boolean polling)

-    This validates card charge for mastercards and verve cards
+    This charges the clients using local visa cards and intl cards when there is timeout

      returns `JSONObject`

 5.   validateCardChargeVB()